acorn-technology/react-and-rn-intro/reactnative/prerequisites.md

     - Create an x86 AVD, which has best performance on X86 development machines.
 You can just accept the defaults.
 I created one with these options, which worked fine.
     - <img src="images/avd_creation.png" />

+- Check that your default path points to adb (Android Debug Bridge), so that you can run it from the command line.  adb is stored in <android_sdk>/platform-tools/

 ### iOS
 - From the OSX App Store, install Xcode and the Xcode command line utilities to develop iOS apps.